rafaol/rafaol.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Rafael Oliveira is a Senior Research Scientist at [Data61](https://www.csiro.au/en/about/people/business-units/data61), the data and digital specialist arm of Australia's national science agency, the Commonwealth Scientific and Industrial Research Organisation ([CSIRO](https://www.csiro.au/)).
-He is a member of the Statistical Machine Learning (StatML) group, led by Dr. Petra Kuhnert, working under the supervision of [Dr. Edwin Bonilla](https://ebonilla.github.io/).
+He is a member of the Decisions and Statistical Learning team, led by [Dr. Daniel Steinberg](https://dsteinberg.github.io/index.html), and is working under the supervision of [Dr. Edwin Bonilla](https://ebonilla.github.io/).

 Biography